Blog

 My advice would be to just try it!
 Although the IT industry is often still regarded as a male domain, there are many different areas in which women can succeed.
 Without trying it out, you can’t figure out if it’s right for you.
 Even if it turns out not to be the right thing, you can always try another area.

-So, what is your slogan as a digital SHero?
+So, what is your slogan as a digital SHEro?

 My slogan is: “Don’t be afraid, just try it out!”